 Will I receive additional information about camp after I register?

-The week before camp, we'll send out more detailed information about your camp session(s), including drop-off location and instructions, procedures for Monday morning, and what to bring to camp, in addition to friendly tips and reminders.
-In addition to this pre-camp information, you'll receive a handful of emails while your camper is with us during the week, including some details on what they're doing during the day and how to plan for the stadium visit.
+The week before camp, we'll send out more detailed information about your camp session(s), including drop-off location and instructions, procedures for check-in, what to bring to camp, as well as friendly tips and reminders.

 Do you accept "walk-up" registrations?